testingisdocumenting/znai/znai-docs/znai/snippets/external-code-snippets.md

 :include-file: file-name.js {title: "ES6 class"}

+Use the `autoTitle` property to set `title` to be the file name.

+    :include-file: file-name.js {autoTitle: true}

+:include-file: file-name.js {autoTitle: true}

 # Wide Code

 Use the `wide` option to stretch wide code to occupy as much horizontal screen real estate as possible.